kucabix/lifetuna/README.md

 # Lifetuna

-A productivity application that delivers simple, actionable tips each day to help you focus on what's truly important.
-Lifetuna helps you organize and track your life priorities using a structured, card-based approach for personal development and goal achievement.
+A productivity application that delivers AI-powered, personalized tips and insights to help you focus on what's truly important.
+Lifetuna combines intelligent priority management with emotional intelligence to provide personalized guidance for personal development and goal achievement.

 ## About

-Lifetuna provides daily micro-actions and insights designed to keep you moving toward your most important goals.
-Each day, you'll receive a few minutes of focused guidance to help you stay aligned with your priorities and make meaningful progress.
+Lifetuna uses advanced AI to analyze your priorities, emotions, and goals, delivering personalized daily micro-actions and insights.
+The app features intelligent question generation, priority analysis, and emotionally-aware recommendations to help you stay aligned with your most important goals and make meaningful progress.

 ## Getting Started